12 trainee sailors of INS Shivaji test coronavirus positive

 However, all precautions have been instituted to obviate further spread, it said.
 All precautions, instructions and directions issued with respect to COVID-19 by the Government of India and the Indian Navy, from time to time, are being strictly adhered to, the release said.

 All personnel in the base are already maintaining the required precautions against COVID-19, it added.
-INS Shivaji is an Indian Naval station located in the hill-town of Lonavala in Maharashtra's Pune district.
-It houses the Naval College of Engineering which trains officers of the Indian Navy and the Indian Coast Guard.
+INS Shivaji houses the Naval College of Engineering which trains officers of the Indian Navy and the Indian Coast Guard.

 - READ MORE ON: